securityfirst/tent-content/contents_en/personal/stress/coping-strategies.md

 #  Coping strategies

 Everyone has natural ways of coping.
 Encourage people to use their own positive coping strategies, while avoiding negative strategies.
 This will help them feel stronger and regain a sense of control.
-You will need to adapt the following suggestions to take account of the person?s culture and what is possible in the particular crisis situation.
+You will need to adapt the following suggestions to take account of the person's culture and what is possible in the particular crisis situation.

 **Encourage Positive Coping Strategies:**